publiccodenet/about/activities/codebase-stewardship/explaining-stewardship/components.md

 * Modern software is not a single monolithic application
 * Modern software is made up of components
-* Components can be in turn made up of other components
+* Components can be made up of other components

 ## Examples